MinnesotaCare: History

+On June 9, 2025, the Minnesota legislature passed a bill to repeal undocumented adults’ eligibility for MinnesotaCare after Republicans threatened to force a government shutdown otherwise.
+The vote was largely on party lines, with DFL House caucus leader Melissa Hortman joining all Republicans in the House and DFL Senators Grant Hauschild, Ann Rest, Robert Kupec, and Majority Leader Erin Murphy joining all Republicans in the Senate.
+On June 14, 2025, DFL Governor Tim Walz signed the bill into law.

 MinnesotaCare coverage, premiums and funding

 MinnesotaCare coverage includes "doctor visits, hospitalization, prescriptions, eye exams, eye glasses, dental care" and other services.
 Services are provided through prepaid health plans, who negotiate reimbursement rates with health care providers.

 Public funding covers 94% of the actuarial value cost for a MinnesotaCare plan.
 Enrollees cover six percent of the plan's cost in the form of cost sharing for services and a monthly premium based on a sliding income scale.
 As of October 2018, MinnesotaCare monthly premiums range from $0 for those with incomes up to 34% of Federal Poverty Guidelines (FPG) to $12 per month for those with incomes at 100% FPG to $80 per month for those at 200% FPG.

 In fiscal year 2017, the MinnesotaCare program paid $397.2 million for health care services provided to enrollees.
 State funds covered less than three percent of the cost.

-MinnesotaCare was originally funded through a mix of enrollee premiums, federal funding and a 1.5% tax on healthcare services levied by the state.
-Following a reorganization of the program as a Basic Health Plan under the Affordable Care Act in 2013, the program is almost entirely funded by the federal government and enrollee premiums.
-The MinnesotaCare tax was raised to 1.8% in 2020.
-This tax typically has the effect of raising the cost of prescription drugs and medical services since it is passed on the covered individual.

-As of 2018, 87% of the cost was paid for by the federal government, 9% by enrollee premiums and cost sharing, less than 3% percent by the state, and the remainder by the Federal Share Under Waiver.